 There are occasions when I do give a server specific instructions.
 Usually it’s as a reminder of a game plan we’ve discussed before the match, between sets, or during a timeout.
 Sometimes it’s as a result of my having noticed something.
 In the latter case, rather than just giving the server a specific target, I try to get the player to recognize what I’ve seen, which helps them develop their volleyball IQ.

 Even still, there is a situational element to the question of providing service targets.
 Some players just don’t have the accuracy, and asking them to hit a specific zone serves very little purpose.
-There are also times in matches when it’s best to just let a player do a comfortable serve rather than putting the pressure of hitting a certain target on their shoulders.
+There are also times in matches when it’s best to just let a player do a comfortable serve rather than putting the pressure of hitting a certain target on their shoulders (especially if you want aggressive serves).
 And sometimes you just simply don’t want to break a player’s concentration by yelling at them to get their attention.

 That said, some players prefer to be told where to serve.
 For them they want serving to be just about executing a skill and nothing more.
 I don’t care for that view myself because I want players to always be engaging their court vision, but I understand it.
 Sometimes we just have to deal with things as they are and carry on.